dklpp/ai-probabilistic-network/README.md

 # ai-probabilistic-network

-To calculate the probability write in this format:
+To calculate the probability write in this format: A|B, -C
-Write in this format: A|B, -C

 Task.